Skip to main content

 How it works: an example

-You carry a can of paint across the room and accidentally spill it all over your upgraded hardwood flooring, an area rug, and your couch.
+You carry a can of paint across the room and accidentally spill it all over your upgraded hardwood flooring, an area rug, and couch.

 Result